SixSq/old.sixsq.github.com/_aiot-partnership-program/benefits/marketing.md

 icon: fa-bullhorn
 ---

-Co-marketing of your solution through our website and our sales presence in Switzerland, Belgium, Canada and Asia
+Co-marketing of your solution through our website and our sales presence in Switzerland, Belgium, Canada and Asia Pacific